devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Adjust video speed using **Up and Down buttons** on the remote

 ## Requirements:
-- Android 9+ (Google TV, FireOS, Android TV, Android Mobile)
+- Android 9+ (Google TV, FireOS, Android TV, Android tablets)

 - Require Bluetooth remote to use YouTube Origin.